Prior consultation / Ruling

 Advance Tax Rulings (ATRs)

 An ATR offers a taxpayer certainty in advance on the tax implications of a planned transaction or combination of transactions in an international context.
 It concerns the application of Dutch tax laws and regulations in a specific situation for a specific organisation or company.
 Example: the applicability or inapplicability of the subsidiary’s exemption.
-Substantive discussions can be held with the Tax and Customs Administration on the effect of the laws and regulations on the facts and circumstances presented.
+Substantive discussions can be held with the Tax Administration on the effect of the laws and regulations on the facts and circumstances presented.

-A ruling provides certainty in advance and does not derogate from the law.
+A ruling provides certainty in advance and does not derogate from the law

 The interpretation of tax laws and regulations is always the same for taxpayers.
 Here, it does not matter if you make prior agreements in an APA or ATR.
 The importance of a ruling is certainty in advance.
-Whether we give our opinion on a matter in advance or afterwards, the Tax and Customs Administration always acts in accordance with the law and never makes non-statutory agreements on rates or exemptions, for example.
+Whether we give our opinion on a matter in advance or afterwards, the Tax Administration always acts in accordance with the law and never makes non-statutory agreements on rates or exemptions, for example.